 This is probably one of the most obvious yet overlooked reasons.
 A flexible work setup saves money both for your business and employees.
 Remote companies in Silicon Valley have lower business costs since they tend to use coworking space in San Francisco than lease traditional offices.

 If you need to meet with your clients you can consider booking a conference room in a shared workspace in San Francisco.
 This is rather cost-effective than operating in a regular office environment.
 And when you need a company address, there are services offering a virtual office address in San Francisco; this comes as an affordable and efficient solution for your business.

 As for your employees, they don’t have to spend more time and money commuting to the office since they can either work in the comforts of their own space or go to the office less than usual.

-Bottom line: Flexibility Opens Endless Growth Opportunities
+Bottom line: Flexible Coworking Opens Endless Growth Opportunities

 It’s no secret that work flexibility continues to champion growth opportunities for both businesses and employees.
 Scaling up your business during this difficult time might be hard, yet it is critical to value flexibility and develop strategies geared to it.